-This article presents a result of the impact of capital structure on the performance of publicly-listed companies in Vietnam.
+This article presents the results of the impact of capital structure on the performance of publicly-listed companies in Vietnam.
 ROE, ROA, and EPS are the performance metrics of interest.
 The financial structure of a business is calculated by the ratio of debt to total assets and debt to equity.
-The study uses multiple linear regression models and panel data based on financial statements from 749 enterprises listed on the Ho Chi Minh City and Hanoi Stock Exchanges in the period 2006 - 2022.
-The results show that the greater the company's leverage, the less its profits increase.
+The study uses multiple linear regression models and panel data based on financial statements from 749 enterprises listed on the Ho Chi Minh City and Hanoi Stock Exchanges in the period 2006 - 2022, yielding 9,555 observations.
+The results indicate that higher financial leverage is associated with lower profitability, aligning with Trade-off, Pecking Order, Agency, and Signaling theories in Vietnam's emerging market context.
+Findings are robust after controlling for endogeneity using 2SLS and GMM.

-Keywords: capital structure, firm performance, leverage, OLS
+Keywords: capital structure, firm performance, leverage, OLS, Random Effects Model (REM)